Go To Top

 Insurance.com commissioned Florida insurance rates through Quadrant Data Services in 2022 from multiple companies.
 The driver profile is a 40-year-old male with a clean record, good credit and driving a 2021 Honda Accord LX.

-Compare car insurance by city in Florida
+Compare auto insurance rates by city in Florida